Teaching in 2018

 - as Course Coordinator and Lecturer

-Language and identity, heritage/community languages, gender and language, Ukrainian language and linguistics, language policy
+Language and identity, forensic linguistics, heritage/community languages, language and sexuality, Ukrainian language and linguistics, language in the diaspora, language policy, linguistic landscape of protest movements

 BA (Hons) UC Santa Barbara, MS PhD Georgetown University

 Corinne Seals is a Lecturer in Applied Linguistics, focusing on qualitative approaches to applied linguistics.
-Prior to coming to New Zealand, she worked with the Centre for Applied Linguistics in Washington, DC on heritage language research, and with integrated learning programs in Washington state.
+Prior to coming to New Zealand, she worked with the Centre for Applied Linguistics in Washington, DC on heritage language research, with integrated learning programs in Washington state, and with forensic linguistics in Washington, DC.

 Her research interests are primarily within language and identity, and at present, Corinne’s research focuses primarily on heritage language acquisition, maintenance, and education.
 She has investigated this amongst Ukrainian, Russian, and Hispanic communities in the United States and is currently working with the Ukrainian community of New Zealand.